 The Bottom Line

 If your child occasionally has trouble falling asleep, instilling better sleep habits and routines might be in order.
-But if your child experiences significant difficulty falling asleep, melatonin might benefit, especially when it’s used in combination with behavioral interventions and healthy sleep practices.5
+But if your child experiences significant difficulty falling asleep, melatonin might benefit your child, especially when it’s used in combination with behavioral interventions and healthy sleep practices.5

-Most importantly, talk with your child’s pediatrician before giving them melatonin to make sure it’s right for them, to understand the proper dosage, and to rule out any underlying health issues.
+Most importantly, talk with your child’s pediatrician before giving them amelatonin supplement to make sure it’s right for them, to understand the proper dosage, and to rule out any underlying health issues.

 Continue to check back on the Nature Made blog for the latest science-backed articles to help you take ownership of your health.

 † These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.

 Lisa Beach is a seasoned journalist whose work has been published in The New York Times, Good Housekeeping, Eating Well, Parents, AARP’s Disrupt Aging, Optimum Wellness, and dozens more.
 She also writes for a variety of health/wellness-focused brands.
 Check out her writer’s website at www.LisaBeachWrites.com.

 Melissa is a registered dietitian (RD) and works in our Medical and Scientific Communications department as a Science and Health Educator.
 She has worked for Pharmavite for over 20 years educating consumers, healthcare practitioners, retailers and employees about nutrition, dietary supplements and overall wellness.
 Prior to joining the Medical and Scientific Communications team, Melissa launched and managed Pharmavite’s Consumer Relations department.
 Melissa received her Bachelor of Science degree in Nutritional Science, from the University of Arizona in Tucson, Arizona, and completed her dietetic internship at Veterans Affairs Medical Center in East Orange New Jersey.